SafaeQ/Tasks_project_meanStack/README.md

 - This project consist login, signup, logout and CRUD operation for Tasks by using **MEAN Stack**
 ## Backend

-the backend of this project worked with node.js version 16.14.2 and express.js, for the database we use mongoDB with ODM mongoose
+- the backend of this project worked with node.js version 16.14.2 and express.js, for the database we use mongoDB with ODM mongoose

+- and using token (jwt) also bycriptjs for hashing pasword and joi for validation our properties

 ## Development server